Roisul-Shohan/course-management-system/README.md

 ## Usage

 1. **Start the Application**:
     - If using Docker, build and run the container (see Deployment section).
     - Otherwise, deploy to Tomcat as described in Installation.

 2. **Access the Application**:
     - Open a web browser and navigate to `http://localhost:8080` (or the deployed URL).

 3. **User Roles**:
     - **Admin**: Sign up or log in with admin credentials to access the admin dashboard for managing the system.
     - **Teacher**: Log in to view and manage assigned courses and students.
     - **Student**: Log in to browse and register for available courses.

+4. **Admin Login**:
+    - To log in as an admin, use the username "admin" and password "aaa".
+    - This provides access to the admin dashboard for full system management.

-4. **Key Actions**:
+5. **Key Actions**:
     - Admins can add courses, assign teachers, and manage users.
     - Teachers can view course details and enrolled students.
     - Students can register for courses and track their enrollments.

 ## Deployment